hellocoop/hello.dev/src/documentation/getting-started.md

 ## 3. Custom Button Label

-You can overwrite the default "Continue with Hellō" button text by passing the custom text to the<br/> `data-label` attribute of the button like this:
+You can override the default "Continue with Hellō" button text by setting the<br/> `data-label` attribute of the button like this:
 ```html
   <button
     class="hello-btn hello-btn-white-and-static"